 Worship is at the center of our identity here at Immanuel.
 During worship God speaks to our lives through scripture, song and message.
 We feel that when we come together for worship it is for the purpose of giving God praise and glory and the paradox is that we receive God’s blessings, grace and peace and are nourished in Word, Sacrament and fellowship.
 We invite you to come as you are and see for yourself what God is up to at Immanuel.

-Our Worship schedule through the school year is:
+Our Current Worship schedule is: